mikedijkstra/stencil/README.md

 ## Getting Started

 - Run the watch command to ensure your Sass is compiled correctly
-- Update the default settings file css/\_settings.scss
+- Update css/_joyce.scss with your preferences
-- Customise your sites style by updating the files in css/custom
+- Customise css/_mixins.scss with your preferred styles
-- Read the code for index.html to learn how to structure your page and get the most out of OOCSS and Joyce.
+- Place all custom CSS in css/_custom.scss

 ## How it works

-Joyce CSS is composed of three main parts.
+The css/helpers folder contains the reset styling, generic styles for things like forms and OOCSS objects like media and module.

-The helpers folder contains the reset styling, generic styles for things like forms and OOCSS objects like media and module.
+The css/_joyce.scss file contains default variables all 'out of the box' objects and styles.

-The \_settings.scss file contains default variables for things like maximum page width, adaptive layout break points and default spacing.
+The css/_mixins.scss file contains customisable snippets for objects like buttons.

-The custom folder contains the styling for things like background color, font color, font sizes and buttons.
-You should customise the code in this folder and add any additional styling to this folder.
+The css/_custom.scss file is an empty file ready for all your custom CSS.

 ## Thanks to